sheikhshack/recap-cplusplus/README.md

-## Memory of a Goldfish
+## Memory Retention of a Goldfish

 Focused particularly for Arduino later.
-Guide inspired by Buckeys!
+Guide inspired by Buckeys, great guy!

 ### Scope in C++